-We welcome articles that provide insights into familiar classroom activities as well as those containing novel ideas about content and learning & teaching processes.
+Articles that provide insight into familiar classroom activities, as well as those containing novel ideas about content and learning & teaching processes, are always of interest.
 However we look for reflection on practice rather than simple description: impact on the reader or on the people involved in the writing, either pupils or authors.
 We also value comment on matters of policy and developments in primary science and discussion of innovations whether originated locally or nationally.
 Short letters, viewpoints, ideas, queries and news items are also welcome.

 - try to submit articles in electronic form, but if this isn’t possible then 3 hard (paper) copies should be sent by post to the contact below;

-- keep articles short; ideally no more that 2,000 words; other contributions such as letters and viewpoints etc should be much shorter;
+- keep articles short; ideally around the 1500 word mark, with a maximum of 2000; other contributions such as letters and viewpoints etc should be much shorter;

 - keep jargon and technical language to a minimum.
 If you need to use specific terminology, please clarify it;

-- write in a straightforward and economical style; serious but not dull;
+- write in a straightforward and economical style; serious but not dull, almost as you speak;

 - follow the journal style for writing, e.g. a title and ‘strapline’ indicating the article’s content, subheadings to break up the text, and information about yourself at the end of the article (although these will be setout during the editing process if missing);

 - give a few essential references only, following the journal style - the Harvard system.
 If this is an online reference, please include the full web address and when you last accessed it;

-- when photographs of children are included in an article, it is essential to ensure that the children's parents and teachers are agreeable to this and are aware that the article with the photo may be put on the ASE website.
+- include images that illustrate what you or the children were doing. it is essential to ensure that the children's parents and teachers are agreeable to this and are aware that the article with the photo may be put on the ASE website.
 This permission should be retained by you for future reference, but it’s existence indicated when submitting the article;

-- please give one or two relevant website addresses to help readers find out further information;
+- please try to give one or two relevant websites to help readers find out further information;

 - include your name, position, home and/or work address, phone number and e-mail addresses on the main document not just on the covering letter/email (which may become separated);